luizpicolo/vpn-pptp-macos/README.md

-# PPTP VPN on macOS Sierra
+# PPTP VPN on macOS

 Apple stopped the support for it’s builtin PPTP VPN client on macOS Sierra, but they kept their libraries, so it’s still possible to create a PPTP VPN connection over command line without using any 3rd party clients, like FlowVPN or Shimo.